snok/django-auth-adfs/docs/configuration.rst

 Name of the claim sent in the JWT token from ADFS that contains the groups the user is member of.
 If a entry in this claim matches a group configured in Django, the user will join it automatically.

-If there's no value in the configured claim, or the claim doesn't exist, users are not joined to any group.
+If the returned claim is empty, or the setting is set to ``None``, users are not joined to any group.

 ..
 IMPORTANT::
    User's group membership in Django will be reset to math this claim's value.